ucb-ee106/eecs106a-fa23site/policies.md

 - Labs 3-8 occur in Modules of two labs each (3 & 4, 5 & 6, 7 & 8); each Module is dependent on the previous Module, but labs within each Module are not dependent on each other.
 Modules are 3 weeks long.
 - At the start of each Module, both labs will be released.
 Half of the students in each section will work on the even numbered lab, while the other half will work on the odd numbered lab during the first week.
 The groups will switch during the second week.
 The third and final week of the Module is a buffer week, intended to be used if you were unable to complete the lab(s) during this module.
 - You will receive full credit for any check-offs during the buffer week for any labs in the current module.
 Both labs from the module are due at the start of your lab section the week after your buffer week (ie: the start of the lab when you begin a new Module).
-- Week 3 of Module 3 will also be used to provide final project feedback

 *The start of your lab section is a hard cutoff — that is, if an assignment is due at the start of lab section, you may **not** check off that assignment at the start of class for full credit; it must be checked off **beforehand**.
 This policy is in place because many of the labs fully fill the allotted time, and we want to keep everyone on schedule.*